itsazzad/atlassian-forge-create-templates/README.md

 ## Support

-See [Get help](https://developer.atlassian.com/platform/forge/get-help/) to get help and provide feedback.
+See [Get help](https://developer.atlassian.com/platform/forge/get-help/) for how to get help and provide feedback.